CHAT WITH US

 • Liver or kidney damage

 If you continue to use Xanax and alcohol for extended periods, you increase the risk of having severe life-altering health problems.
 You may also develop a dependency or addiction to both substances.
-If so, you should get help at a local treatment center.
+If so, you should seek help at a substance abuse treatment center in Texas, Tennessee, or whichever state you reside in.

-If you are currently addicted to Xanax and alcohol, you can get help from an addiction treatment center in Austin Texas.
-Promises P.A.T.H provides comprehensive treatment for mental disorders and addiction.
-To find out more about our treatment programs, call us at 844.875.5609.
+If you are currently addicted to Xanax and alcohol, you can get help from a Promises addiction treatment center.
+To learn more about our treatment programs and get the help you or your loved one needs, contact Promises today at 844.875.5609.

 Scroll to Top